On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Metrics of the lambda -deformed SU(n)/U(n-1) sigma models

-The result \eqref{DeltatildeK_lambda_SU(3)} means that the only thing to check about the $\lambda$-deformed $SU(3)/U(2)$ metric whether it is K\"ahler or not.
+The results \eqref{DeltatildeK_lambda_SU(3)} and \eqref{lambda_Ricci_flow} mean that the only thing to check about the $\lambda$-deformed $SU(3)/U(2)$ metric whether it is K\"ahler or not.
 To check the necessary conditions for the metric to be K\"ahler one can conduct an indirect test.
 Namely, using the identities from appendix \ref{app_Kaehler_identities} valid for K\"ahler metrics, we are able to produce the following identity in real coordinates (see \cite{Alfimov:2023evq} for details)

 which has to be true for any K\"ahler metric and we have checked that our $\lambda$-deformed $SU(3)/U(2)$ metric passes this test.